 Veterans who are eligible for treatment through the VA usually stay clear of the VA healthcare system when considering treatment for their mesothelioma.
 However, they should know that two of the best mesothelioma surgeons in the country have started mesothelioma treatment programs at their respective VA Hospitals.
-Thus, allowing veterans, who have no choice but to seek treatment through the VA, to obtain treatment from one of the best civilian mesothelioma doctors in the country.
+Thus, veterans who have no choice but to seek treatment through the VA, can obtain treatment from one of the best civilian mesothelioma doctors in the country.

 Using VA Healthcare for Mesothelioma Treatment